 The Red River flows past Midway RV Park & Marina, allowing boating, kayaking, and year-round fishing, which is the biggest draw to the park.
 Catch bass, perch, and catfish as you relax and watch the river flow past.

-The 10-acre campground has full hookup sites at just $400 per month, including electric.
-That price also includes coffee and biscuits offered every morning and an on-site restaurant that also sells bait for fishing.
-Pets are welcome and sites are roomy enough for big rigs.
+The 10-acre campground has full hookup sites for just $400 per month, including electricity.
+That price also includes coffee and biscuits every morning and an on-site restaurant that sells bait for fishing.
+Pets are welcome, and the sites are roomy enough for big rigs.

 6. Mississippi: Southern Comfort Camping Resort

-The Mississippi Gulf Coast is a great and popular option for a winter stay and there are plenty of cheap snowbird RV destination options as well.
-Stay near Biloxi and you will find miles of sandy beaches, plenty of sunshine, Cajun food, unique museums, and casinos.
+The Mississippi Gulf Coast is a great and popular winter destination, and there are plenty of cheap snowbird RV destinations as well.
+Stay near Biloxi, and you will find miles of sandy beaches, plenty of sunshine, Cajun food, unique museums, and, of course, casinos.

 Check out the Walter Anderson Museum of Art where you can see more than 1,000 paintings, wood carvings, and ceramics.
 The museum also hosts beer tastings, movie nights, and more.